PamFernandez/supervised-machine-learning-challenge/README.md

 ### supervised-machine-learning-challenge
 # Predicting Credit Risk

-### This assignment was to build a machine learning model to attempted to predit whether a loan from Lending Club will become high risk or not.
+### This assignment was to build a machine learning model to attempted to predict whether a loan from Lending Club will become high risk or not.
 ----------------------------
 ----------------------------